adinaliana/Project_1/Readme.md

 ![](screenshots/7.png)

 ### Report Generation:
-Upon completion of the scans, I generated a concise HTML report from ZAP.
+Upon completion of the scans, I generated a concise HTML/pdf report from ZAP.
 This report provided a summary of identified alerts and detailed findings, which served as the basis for selecting a vulnerability to exploit.

 ![](screenshots/8.png)